PlaceOS/docs/how-to/backoffice/configure-staff-api.md

 ![Google Drive Extension](./assets/google-drive-ext.png)
 9. Fill in the details and icons for the Drive Application
 10. Once completed, return to the marketplace application form
-11. Ensure visibility is set to `My Domain`
+11. Ensure you set visibility to `My Domain`
 ![Google Visibility](./assets/google-visibility.png)
 12. Click `Save Changes`

-You will need to deploy the marketplace application to the segment of the organization that will be using the application.
+Deploy the marketplace application to the organizational unit that will be using the application.

 Follow the steps to [Install a Google Workspace Marketplace App in your Domain](https://support.google.com/a/answer/172482?hl=en).
 <!--tabs end-->